Abhishek7574/Data_Analytics_Survey_Dashboard_PowerBI/README.md

 ## Overview

 This repository contains the results of an online survey conducted for professionals in data analytics, data science, and related fields.
-The dataset, available in the survey_data.xlsx file, captures responses from 629 participants worldwide, covering aspects such as country, salary, gender, age, work-life balance, favorite programming language, and career roles.
+The dataset, available in the Data_Analytics_Survey.xlsx file, captures responses from 629 participants worldwide, covering aspects such as country, salary, gender, age, work-life balance, favorite programming language, and career roles.

 # Dataset